dev-ay/LiveProject/README.md

 ```

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3434-Prevent edit modal from closing automatically if save is unsuccessful
 > **Details:**
 > Allow users to continue editing if a save attempt is unsuccessful, until the user closes the modal manually
 ### Solution:
+The background for this story is that the edit modal, or *"SaveModal"*, would close even if a save attempt was unsuccessful, such as entering invalid times.
+The reason for this was that `HTML` tag for the save button included "data-dismiss=\"modal\"", which in effect closes the modal each time the save button is clicked.
+The solution therefore is to remove the "data-dismiss" attribute from the save button tag.

+Along the same vein, the delete button also contain the same "data-dismiss" attribute.
+This means that even if the user selects "No" when asked to confim a delete attempt, the edit modal would close.
+Therefore, I also remove the "data-dismiss" attribute from the delete button tag.

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3435-Prevent users from creating events shorter than 15 minutes